-Gross Profit represents the earnings remaining once a company’s direct costs, i.e. cost of goods sold (COGS), have been deducted from revenue.
+The Gross Profit metric reflects the earnings remaining once a company’s cost of goods sold (COGS) are deducted from its net revenue.

 More specifically, the gross profit metric is the income left over after all direct expenses related to the production of a good or delivery of a service to generate sales have been subtracted from revenue.

-On the income statement, the gross profit line item appears under the cost of goods (COGS) line, which comes right after revenue (i.e. the “top line”).
+On the income statement, the gross profit line item appears underneath cost of goods (COGS), which comes right after revenue (i.e. the “top line”).

-Indirect costs such as operating expenses and non-core expenses do not affect gross profit.
+Indirect costs, such as operating expenses and non-core expenses, do not affect gross profit, contrary to direct costs.

 - Direct Costs → e.g. Direct Materials, Overhead Costs, Direct Labor